christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ## Chapter 7: Ancient Alias Names List

 The Asii/Aryan elite governed a transregional aristocratic network that reused titulature, divine archetypes, and dynastic names to project localized legitimacy.
 They role-played as deities, religious figures, and various characters as if they were actors in a play.
 This was done partially for obscuration, but also because people wouldn’t accept foreign kings or kings with foreign names, and also, for theological requirements: a god-king had to manifest in different regions according to local religious expectations.
 However, as their names were mostly job titles, an etymology across languages (Latin, Greek, “Old Persian,” Sanskrit, Aramaic) reveals a unified administrative lexicon, and you can also identify their aliases through spouses.

-Kings were not individuals.
-They were offices.
-In Sumer, the King List records kings who ruled for thousands of years.
-This is not a mistake—it is a theological statement.
-The king was not a man; he was a divine office, and the same office could be occupied by different men over time.

 For example, Asander/Julius Caesar had at least a dozen names, titles, and localized aliases that history considers to be different people, but these were avatars that he held in different locations and his title would change as his rank or regional assignment changed.
 They would do a ritual death of their avatar as their assignment changed—it was a legal and administrative protocol encoded in theology.
 When an Asii king's administrative position ended (or when he transferred to a new region), the local identity was ritually executed to satisfy the laws of that satrapy, while the living king continued under a new avatar in a different administrative theater.
 This is the resurrection motif.